-53. Trust Funds
+52. Trust Funds

-The Council acts as trustee for legacies left and gifts donated by inhabitants of the City.
-The summary below shows the extent of these trusts.
+The Council acts as trustee for various bequests and charitable funds as summarised below.
 The assets belong to the trustees, are held in trust and do not belong to the Council.
 As such, they are not included in the principal statements of the Council.